quchen/quchen.github.io/README.md

-Hello.
+I’m David Luposchainsky, and this site is my public online ID card.

-I’m David Luposchainsky, known as »quchen« in most online communities, or  as »blackout« in online games.
-This simple site aggregates various things about me.
+I’m probably better known as »quchen« in most online communities, or occasionally as »blackout« in online games.

 - **Email** dluposchainsky at the service of Google.
 PGP keys available on [Keybase][quchen@keybase]